Djokovic, Federer in US Open action on sweltering 2nd day

 He is a popular pick to hoist the trophy again, coming off a Wimbledon title in July and a victory over Roger Federer in the final of the hard-court Cincinnati Masters in August.
 Federer was among those lucky enough to play a night match Tuesday, beating Yoshihito Nishioka of Japan 6-2, 6-2, 6-4.
 Federer’s third-round opponent could be the entertaining, if mercurial, Nick Kyrgios, the 30th-seeded Australian who had 25 aces and 14 double-faults while defeating Radu Albot 7-5, 2-6, 6-4, 6-2.

 In the last match on Ashe, 2017 runner-up Madison Keys advanced with a 6-4, 6-4 victory over 71st-ranked Pauline Parmentier of France.
-The final match of Day 2 was in Louis Armstrong Stadium, where five-time major champion Maria Sharapova faced 39-year-old qualifier Patty Schnyder.
+The final match of Day 2 was in Louis Armstrong Stadium, where five-time major champion Maria Sharapova got past 39-year-old Patty Schnyder 6-2, 7-6 (6).
+Schnyder, who retired in 2011 but is now back on tour, was the oldest woman to qualify for a Grand Slam tournament.

 Djokovic was appreciative of the chance for a chance to recover a bit after the third set.
 He even took about a minute for a quick ice bath — as did Fucsovics, nearby.